Growth Aspirations as a Function of Entrepreneurial Motivations and Perceptions

 Entrepreneurial and Small Business Operations | Technology and Innovation

 Kelley, Donna; Ali, Abdul; and Zahra, Shaker, "Growth Aspirations as a Function of Entrepreneurial Motivations and Perceptions" (2011).
 Babson Faculty Research Fund Working Papers.
-Paper 139.
+139.